 10.1.2.
-In order to receive an Honors in the Major notation on the final transcript, students must be admitted by the teaching unit into the Honors in the Major, maintain a minimum GPA of 3.67 in the major, and satisfy all requirements for the Honors in the Major.
+In order to receive an Honors in the Major notation on the final transcript, students must be admitted by the teaching unit into the Honors in the Major, earn a minimum final GPA of 3.67 in the major (unless the academic unit and the Provost have approved a lower minimum major GPA for a unit’s or department’s Honors in the Major Program), and satisfy all requirements for the Honors in the Major.
 Individual teaching units may set a higher GPA or impose additional criteria for Honors in the Major.
 American University Honors students can apply to Honors in the Major.
 All students can apply to more than one Honors in the Major.

 The University offers a limited number of intensive cohort-based scholars programs that culminate in a bachelors degree.
 These scholars programs may be three or four years in duration.
 Prospective students may apply directly through the Office of Admissions.

 With advanced planning, students may have an opportunity to pursue a combined Bachelor/Master's pursuant to the Graduate regulations on combined degrees.
 Students should consult with their academic advisor for details.